circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 ## Overview

-There are two types of API token you can create within CircleCI.
+There are two types of API tokens you can create within CircleCI.

   1. **Personal**: